buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Mounting USB devices

-If you want to use a USB device within ioBroker inside your container don´t forget to [mount the device](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) on container startup and use the environment variable "USBDEVICES".
+If you want to use a USB device within ioBroker inside your container don´t forget to [mount the device](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) on container startup and use the ENV "USBDEVICES" to give ioBroker access to it.

 ### Startup scripts